BinomialLLC/basis_universal/README.md

 ### WebGL test

-The "WebGL" directory contains a very simple WebGL demo that uses the transcoder compiled to asm.js using emscripten.
+The "WebGL" directory contains a very simple WebGL demo that uses the transcoder compiled to asm.js with [emscripten](https://emscripten.org/).
 It currently only supports transcoding to the BC1 and BC3 texture formats.
-The file WebGL/basis_wrappers.cpp contains a simple C-style API that the Javascript code calsl to interface with the C++ Basis transcoder.
+The file WebGL/basis_wrappers.cpp contains a simple C-style API that the Javascript code calls to interface with the C++ Basis transcoder.

 On browsers that don't support BC1 (Firefox is one), there's a low-quality fallback code path for opaque textures (but no fallback for BC3 yet).
 Note that the fallback path only converts to 16-bit RGB images at the moment, so the quality isn't as good as it should be.